aroramanan/Portfolio/README.md

 # Portfolio  - Manan Arora

-##### Domain of  Projects: Analytics, Design Thinking, Product Management and Human Computer Interaction
+##### Domain of  Projects: Analytics, ML, Design Thinking, Product Management and Human Computer Interaction

 These projects were pursued during my time at [Plaksha Tech Leaders Fellowship](https://plaksha.org/techleaders) from 2019 to 2020.